 - Glossary Terms - Jargon Buster

-The school day starts with a bell at 8:45 a.m. for all children to line up in the playground, when the teachers take their classes into the classrooms.
+The school day starts with gates opening at 8:30 a.m and at 8:45 a.m all children are to line up in the playground when the teachers take their classes into the classrooms.
 The register is taken electronically from 9:00 a.m. and submitted by 9:10 a.m.

 Registers are regularly checked by the Education Welfare Officer (EWO).
 If you have concerns about a child’s attendance or punctuality, the office should be notified.

 - Pupils arriving after 9:10 a.m. are marked by the office as late (L).

 - Pupils arriving after 9:30 a.m. without prior or written reason are marked by the office as unauthorised absence (U) when they arrive in school.

 |Gates Open-Close:||8:30 - 8:55|